MStitterich-IU/dgs_detection/README.md

 - [`Tkinter`](https://docs.python.org/3/library/tkinter.html) &ge; 8.6.12

 ## Installation
-The following steps will guide you through the installation process for the DGS detection prototype.
+The following steps will guide users through the installation process for the DGS detection prototype.

 ### Prerequesites
 - Python 3.x: Please download and install the latest version from the [official website](https://www.python.org/)
 - pip: Package installer for Python, usually included with the Python installation
-- Tkinter: If not included with the Python installation, please use your package manager for download and installation
+- Tkinter: If not included with the Python installation, please use the local package manager for download and installation

   ```
   # Example on Ubuntu / Debian: